google/comprehensive-rust/src/concurrency.md

 > channels.
 >
 > The Rust type system plays an important role in making many concurrency bugs
 > compile time bugs.
-This is often referred to a _fearless concurrency_ since you
+This is often referred to as _fearless concurrency_ since you
 > can rely on the compiler to ensure correctness at runtime.

 ---